j-m/370CT/projects/concurrency/README.md

 - [ ] Create a thread to display these lines to screen.
 Each line should be displayed when a short (programmed) delay has transpired.
 I recommend one second, but this is not a requirement.
 - [ ] Each line of the poem must only be displayed once.
 Failure to adhere to this requirement will reduce your grade.

-### Part Two - Questions

-Am I supposed you use a thread for each line read?

 ## Part Three

 - [ ] Using Condition Variables, create a producer consumer program that transfers your poem one character at a time to the consumer.